GST Rates in India: A Complete Guide for Businesses

 A clear understanding of GST rates in India is important for accurate billing, tax filing, and informed strategic decision-making.

-GST Rate Structure in India
+Overview of GST Rate Structure in India

 Slightly processed or packaged essentials, including butter, ghee, fruit juices, jams, mobile phones, and umbrellas, fall under the 12% slab, reflecting value addition while keeping daily-use items reasonably priced.